Flagstaff Pulliam Airport: History

-America West Airlines began service in 1987 using de Havilland Canada DHC-8 Dash 8 turboprops flying to the carrier's hubs in Phoenix and Las Vegas with the latter service being operated via a stop at the Grand Canyon National Park Airport.
-America West Boeing 737-200 jetliners appeared occasionally at the airport as a back-up for their Dash 8 service.
-America West then turned this operation over to Mesa Airlines in 1992 which flew Beechcraft 1900D and occasionally Embraer EMB-120 Brasilia turboprops as America West Express between Flagstaff and Phoenix.
-In 1996 up to 16 daily flights were operated to Phoenix, one every hour.
-Flights were upgraded back to Dash 8 aircraft in 1998 and America West then merged with US Airways in 2007 which in turn continued to serve Flagstaff as US Airways Express with flights to Phoenix.
-In 2012 all flights were upgraded to 50-seat Canadair CRJ-200 regional jets which marked the first time that flights serving Flagstaff were operated on a regularly scheduled basis with jet aircraft.
-US Airways was subsequently merged into American Airlines in 2015 which then saw a return of American Eagle service.
-The Phoenix flights were upgraded once again in 2017 to 70-seat Canadair CRJ-700s operated by SkyWest Airlines.
-During the summer of 2018, a single flight was operated to Los Angeles on Saturdays only using a SkyWest CRJ-700 operating as American Eagle.
+Throughout the 1970s and 1980s, several commuter airlines provided service, primarily to Phoenix.
+These included Cochise Airlines, Desert Air Service, Desert Pacific Airlines, SunWest Airlines, and SkyWest Airlines, operating various commuter aircraft such as the Fairchild Swearingen Metroliner, Beechcraft C99, and de Havilland Canada DHC-6 Twin Otter.
+SunWest also served Albuquerque via Gallup.
+SkyWest began service in the late 1970s and later flew as **Western Express** for Western Airlines, then as Delta Connection following Western’s merger with Delta Air Lines in 1987.
+SkyWest flights to Phoenix and Las Vegas continued through 1994.
+American Eagle, operated by Wings West Airlines, briefly served Flagstaff from 1986 to 1987.

-Horizon Air, a subsidiary of the Alaska Air Group (which also operates Alaska Airlines), operated Bombardier Q400 flights to Los Angeles, some stopping in Prescott, Arizona, from 2008 through 2010.
-The 76-seat Q400 is the largest and fastest member of the DHC-8 Dash 8 family of aircraft.
+America West Airlines launched service in 1987 with de Havilland Dash 8 flights to Phoenix and Las Vegas.
+Service later transitioned to Mesa Airlines operating as America West Express with Beechcraft 1900D and Embraer EMB-120 Brasilia aircraft.
+Flights increased to up to 16 daily departures by 1996.
+After mergers, this service became US Airways Express, and in 2012, regional jet service was introduced with Canadair CRJ-200s.
+Following the 2015 merger of US Airways with American Airlines, American Eagle resumed operations, and service was upgraded to Canadair CRJ-700 jets in 2017.
+A seasonal Saturday-only flight to Los Angeles operated briefly in summer 2018.

-Current air service
+From 2008 to 2010, Horizon Air, on behalf of Alaska Airlines, operated Bombardier Q400 turboprops to Los Angeles, some stopping in Prescott, Arizona.
+The Q400 is the largest and fastest variant of the DHC-8 family.

 SkyWest Airlines operating as American Eagle continues to operate scheduled passenger flights serving the airport with Canadair CRJ-700 regional jets to the American Airlines hub at Phoenix Sky Harbor International Airport and added new flights to Dallas Fort Worth International Airport on April 2, 2019.
-Occasionally some Phoenix flights are operated by Mesa Airlines using the 76-seat Canadair CRJ-900 regional jet.
+American Eagle also operated a seasonal service between Los Angeles (LAX) and Flagstaff beginning in October 2024, but did not renew the seasonal service for 2025.

 Trans States Airlines, operating as United Express via a code sharing agreement with United Airlines, began flights on March 31, 2019 from Flagstaff to the United Airlines hub at Denver International Airport.
 Twice daily round-trip flights were initially being flown with Embraer ERJ-145 regional jet aircraft.
 Trans States was shut down in 2020 and CommutAir provided United Express service between the airport and Denver using Embraer ERJ-145 regional jets through October 2022.